How To Find A Web Designer

 Don’t just glance at screenshots in a portfolio.

-Click through to live sites they’ve built and explore like a real customer.
+Click through to live sites they’ve built and explore them like a real customer.
+That often tells you much more about speed, usability, and commercial fit than a polished screenshot ever will.

 Ask yourself: